DIY-NAMICsystem/Hardware_Documentation/README.md

 5. More ethologically-relevant testing <br>
 Through self-initiated trials, mice can perform during their standard dark/active phase of the light-dark cycle.

-There are other key benefits to using AIM and you can find a complete list of benefits and advantages in the [Introduction]().

 ___
 ### Overview

-The purpose of this repository is to provide **hardware manuals and documentations** for anyone who would like to build their own AIM for use in behavioral neuroscience research.
+The purpose of this repository is to provide **hardware manuals, documentation, and code** for anyone who would like to build their own AIM for use in behavioral neuroscience research.
 This manual is intended for behavioral neuroscientists without previous experience in engineering or computer science.
 Therefore the manuals sometimes include explanations on the inner workings of major components used in AIM.

 The online documentation is divided into three different repositories.
 The present repository contains the **hardware** build instructions, the [second repository](https://github.com/jhl0204/DNAMIC_Arduino_Software_Programs) contains the programs for the **behavioral paradigms**.
 The [last repository](https://github.com/jhl0204/DNAMIC_Data_Analysis) contains Python scripts for **data analysis** of the behavioral output.